-- With one hand, steadily switch the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” leave it alone and get in touch with a team member from Brogan Heating & AC Inc at 507-218-0088 immediately.
+- With one hand, steadily switch the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and get in touch with a team member from Brogan Heating & AC Inc at 507-218-0088 immediately.

 No matter your furnace’s age or brand, it has no less than one ordinary wall switch located on or near it.

 - Make certain the switch is flipped up in the “on” spot.
 If it was shut off, anticipate your furnace could take up to five minutes to turn on.
 (If you’re unsure where to find your furnace, check your basement, garage or utility closet.
 It can also be in a crawl space or attic.)